hristo-vrigazov/dnn.cool/README.md

 - [ ] Rethink reduction and variable names
 - [ ] Compute only when precondition is True (will require precomputing)
 - [ ] Pass around kwargs for flexibility
-- [ ] Nested loss functions check and test
+- [x] Nested loss functions check and test
 - [ ] Support multilabel classification problem
-- [ ] Think how suitable it would be to use scoping
+- [x] Think how suitable it would be to use scoping
 - [x] Fix bug with the results seem weird
-- [ ] Optimize inputs (so that it is not read multiple times)
+- [y] Optimize inputs (so that it is not read multiple times)
-- [ ] Make good tests for cascading preconditions (especially for datasets).
+- [x] Make good tests for cascading preconditions (especially for datasets).
 - [ ] Make sure immutability of objects is preserved
 - [x] Performance issues
 - [ ] Documentation
-- [ ] Create a helper class for creating tasks (by trying to guess task type)
+- [ ] Create a helper class for creating tasks (by trying to guess task type) - e.g ProjectHelper
 - [ ] Think of useful methods
 - [ ] Think of a better way to organize labels
 - [ ] Add the possibility to predict given the precondition is true (very useful for evaluation)